What is an HDL test?

-HDL is high-density lipoprotein cholesterol.
-Lipoproteins are composed of protein and fat.
-HDL is known as the good cholesterol because it carries the “bad” cholesterol, low-density lipoprotein (LDL), triglycerides, and harmful fats and returning them to your liver for processing.
+Two types of cholesterol in your body are HDL, which is the good cholesterol, and low-density lipoprotein (LDL), or bad cholesterol.
+HDL is known as the good cholesterol because it carries LDL, triglycerides, and harmful fats and returns them to your liver for processing.
 When HDL reaches your liver, the liver breaks down the LDL, turns it into bile, and removes it from your body.

-The test may also be done regularly for people who are at risk for heart disease, including those who:
+Doctors may perform the test regularly for people who are at risk for heart disease, including those who:

 - have diabetes